Learn everything you need to know about startup capital

 💡 Start processing payments now

 Starting your business is a big step, and First Street Processing is here to help you succeed.
-When you sign up to process credit cards with us, you’ll receive a FREE credit card terminal, a $300 value to help you start accepting payments with ease.
+When you sign up to process credit cards with us, you’ll receive a FREE credit card terminal.
+It’s a $300 value that helps you start accepting payments with ease.
 Take the first step in building your successful business today.
 Contact First Street Processing to learn more about this special offer and how we can support your payment processing needs.

 Whether you need a payment processing terminal or a virtual terminal for recurring payments.
 We’re here to help guide you and help you with the best payment processing solutions.
 At First Street Processing, our mission is to help you save money, save time and grow your businesses.